A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Introduction

-In this paper, we discuss several numerical discretizations of the two-fluid CR-HD equations by implementing the equations in the \PLUTO code (\citealt{Mignone2007}).
-We find that for most of the common methods, the numerical solutions depend on the choice of spatial reconstruction, time stepping, and even the CFL number.
-We suggest a method which gives robust numerical results.
-A physically faithful two-fluid implementation of CRs must be calibrated with the results from kinetic (e.g., Particle-In-Cell) simulations.

 We organize this paper as follows.
-After presenting the basic equations in section \ref{sec:basics}, we discuss different methods in section \ref{sec:method}.
+After presenting the basic equations in section \ref{sec:basics}, we discuss the closure problems in section \ref{subsec:closure}.
+Different methods for implementing two-fluid equations are given in section \ref{sec:method}.
 Section \ref{sec:result} presents results of various test problems.
-Section \ref{sec:discussions} discusses some prescriptions for partitioning the energy downstream of shocks into gas thermal and CR energies and broader implications of our work.
+Section \ref{sec:discussions} discusses broader implications of our work.
 Our main results are summarized in section \ref{sec:conclu}.